-Kohlrabi (Brassica oleracea [Gongylodes Group]) is one of those vegetables that some people are reluctant to try, in part because of its unique appearance but also because it's not as common as other members in its plant family.
+Kohlrabi (Brassica oleracea [Gongylodes Group]) is one of those vegetables that some people are reluctant to try, in part because of its unique appearance.
 The Brassica plant family, commonly called the cabbage family, also includes cabbage (Capitata Group), broccoli (Italica Group), cauliflower (Botrytis Group), Brussels sprouts (Gemmifera Group) and kale (Acephala Group).
 All of these vegetables share the same genus and species name (Brassica oleracea), but they're assigned a different group name.
 All of them share another characteristic: They're cool-season annual crops.

 Video of the Day